developer-program/guides/docs/introduction/outline_dev_training.md

 ## Week 5 - Securing APIs with JWT

-- Intro to encryption
+- Intro to Encryption
 - JWT
 - BCRYPT
-- Planning for project
+- Planning a project
 - Deploy to heroku

 ## Week 6 - Backend project